nhtlongcs/time-series-visualizer/README.md

 # **Time-series-visualizer**

-Time series visualizer is a flexible extension that provides filling world map by country.
+Time series visualizer is a flexible extension that provides filling world map by country from `csv` or `json` file.

 You can know data value through shades of color 🔥